10 steps to buying your first home

 Also look at the surrounding area.
 Is it close to schools and transit?
 Are other facilities close by, such as hospitals, stores, restaurants, entertainment and recreational activities?
 Discuss these items with your real estate agent so they have the right criteria when helping you on the new home search.

-Don’t forget to add this step to your budget, as inspections typically cost between $400 to $700.
+Don’t forget to add this step to your budget, as inspections typically cost between $400 and $700.

 Step 7: Negotiate

-Once the seller receives your offer, they may accept it, reject it or provide a counteroffer — at which point your realtor will negotiate until completion or cancellation.
-Offers could go back and forth a bit, so be prepared to review the full offer details with your agent and determine in advance how much you would be willing to budge on budget and other aspects of the property.
+Once the seller receives your offer, they may accept it, reject it or provide a counteroffer—at which point your realtor will negotiate until completion or cancellation.
+Offers could go back and forth a bit, so be prepared to review the full offer details with your agent and determine in advance how much you would be willing to budge on price and other aspects of the property.

 After your offer is accepted, you’ll need to notify your real estate lawyer since they will be the one finalizing the purchase of the home transaction.
 Once again, if you do not have a real estate lawyer, your real estate agent or financial advisor can recommend one.